-Menopause is the end of menstruation and fertility and is a natural stage of every woman’s life.
+Menopause is the time in a woman’s life when her periods stop for good.
+It’s a natural stage of every woman’s life.
 Once you’ve reached menopause, your ovaries produce much less of the female hormones oestrogen and progesterone, and you are no longer able to become pregnant.

 If you are a smoker, you may reach menopause a year or 2 earlier than non-smokers.
 Also, there are certain medical conditions and treatments that can cause premature menopause (menopause before the age of 40) or early menopause (menopause between 40 and 45).